 Pyflakes makes a simple promise: it will never complain about style, and it will try very, very hard to never emit false positives.

 Pyflakes is also faster than Pylint.
 This is largely because Pyflakes only examines the syntax tree of each file individually.
 As a consequence, Pyflakes is more limited in the types of things it can check.

 Share your feedback and ideas: subscribe to the mailing-list

 Issues are tracked on GitHub.

 Patches may be submitted via a GitHub pull request or via the mailing list if you prefer.
-If you are comfortable doing so, please rebase your changes so they may be applied to master with a fast-forward merge, and each commit is a coherent unit of work with a well-written log message.
+If you are comfortable doing so, please rebase your changes so they may be applied to main with a fast-forward merge, and each commit is a coherent unit of work with a well-written log message.
 If you are not comfortable with this rebase workflow, the project maintainers will be happy to rebase your commits for you.

 All changes should include tests and pass flake8.